Top 6 Algarve Lighthouses to Visit for Stunning Views

 Location: Near Sagres in Vila do Bispo at Portugal's southwest edge.

-Historical Significance: Among the oldest and most well-known lighthouses in Algarve, built originally in 1846.
+Historical Significance: Among the oldest and most well-known lighthouses in the Algarve, built originally in 1846.
 The lighthouse at Cape São Vicente is a renowned emblem of Portugal's maritime past.
 Originally running on olive oil, it barely covered six nautical miles.
 It is among the farthest-reaching lighthouses in Europe today, modernized and with a light reach of amazing 33 nautical miles.

 Opening Hours & admittance: Wednesdays from 14h00 to 17h00 free admittance.
 Visitors may take in the panoramic vistas and displays.